michalvankodev/michalvankodev-site/_pages/portfolio.md

     name: eSOLUTIONS s.r.o.
 projects:
   - description: >-
+      _Manualogic_ is a **single page application** for product manual creators.
+      It contains **custom web editor** and management system of **translatable pages, books** and **products.** It's main goal is to enable customers to get manuals of their products in digital form.

+      It's bulit on top of modern web technologies such as **Angular,** **RxJS,** and the content is synchronized through **Websockets**.
+The back-end part is built on top of **Spring framework**.

+      The team consisted of 3-4 front-end developers, 2-3 back-end developers and 2 testers.
+    displayed: true
+    name: Manualogic
+  - description: >-
       _**responzIO**_ is smart, easy to use monitoring and automation system.
       The ultimate tool for various applications such as hydroponics, aquariums and gardens.